JacksonWilson99/Riscord/README.md

 # User Requirements
 The list of user requirements based on user stories with acceptance criteria as follows:
-1. Creating, modifying, and deleting server
+1. Users should be able to create new servers, edit server settings, and delete servers.
-2. Create, modify, and delete channels within each server
+2. Users should be able to create, rename, modify, and delete channels within servers.
-3. Join and leave multiple servers
-4. Live text and voice chat
+3. Users should have access to live text and voice chat features within servers.
-5. Modify permissions (server owners, regular users)
-6. Ability to register as a user and have a personal account
-7. Modify and delete an existing account
+4. Users should be able to modify permissions within servers to assign roles and manage access levels.
+5. Users should receive notifications for new events within servers and should be able to customize their notification preferences for each server.
+6. Users should be able to send direct messages to other users for private communication.
+7. Users should have the ability to join and leave multiple servers.
+8. Users should be able to create an account for themselves and delete an account.
-8. Ability to friend other accounts
+9. Users should be able to send friend requests to other users.
-9. Display each user's friends list
-10. Display online/offline status along with the member list for each server
-11. Direct messaging feature
+10. Users should be able to see the online/offline status of other users within a server and with other users they are friends with.
-12. Ability to add media (images, videos, Stickers, GIFs, emojis, etc.) and embed links
+11. Users should have the ability to add media (images, videos, Stickers, GIFs, emojis, etc.) and embed links within a message to another user or within a server.
-13. Sending push notifications to users involved in a server where a message was sent
-14. Ability to customize notifications (frequency, display type)
-15. Ability to tag/mention server members using @
-16. Ability to change server themes
+12. Users should be able to tag other users by user ID, and everyone within a server.
+13. Users should have the ability to change application/server themes.

 # User Stories
 The user stories created for this project based on the discord application listed with their appropriate acceptance criteria are as follows: